-At least one study shows that the new Purevax vaccine is less likely to cause VAS – although it’s probably not 100% risk-free.
+At least one study shows that the new Purevax vaccine is less likely to cause VAS – although it’s probably not 100 percent risk-free.
 Merial now offers a new version of the Purevax vaccine that lowers the frequency of booster shots.
 According to the manufacturer, a booster shot is required in the year following the first dose of vaccine and after that, vaccinating a cat once every three years is enough.
 That means overall the cat will be getting fewer rabies shots during his/her lifetime.

 Keep in mind that recent findings established that VAS is more rare than was believed a couple of decades ago.
-According to the The American Association of Feline Practitioners (AAFP) the risk is probably lower than one in every 10,000 doses of vaccines administered to cats.
+According to The American Association of Feline Practitioners (AAFP), the risk is probably lower than one in every 10,000 doses of vaccines administered to cats.
 What’s more, it’s now believed that the adjuvant is not at fault and that any kind of injection – not only vaccines – can trigger VAS.